2onelab

 Material is neither added nor removed during formative production; the initial mold is reshaped using a casting or pressing technique.
 E.g. casting or forging.

-Metal printing processes offer the following advantages compared to traditional metal manufacturing processes: the creation of very complex geometries, high precision and customization options, lightness, cost efficiency and time savings, reduced Co-2 emissions and less material consumption and waste.
+Metal printing processes offer the following advantages compared to traditional metal manufacturing processes: the creation of very complex geometries, high precision and customization options, lightness, cost efficiency and time savings, reduced CO2 emissions, and less material consumption and waste.

 Industries whose manufacturing processes require a high degree of customization, complex structures and cost efficiency benefit particularly from 3D metal technology.